Experience the Delaware Bay at sea and ashore!

 Program Duration: 10:00 AM – 2:00 PM (4 hours).

-Vessel capacity is limited to 41 students/chaperones at a time.
-Groups of up to 82 can be
+Vessel capacity is limited to 50 students/chaperones at a time.

-accommodated on the same visit day by alternating land and vessel groups.
-Cost for 82 students/chaperones, $3,000
+Two groups, with a total of 100 passengers, may be accommodated on the same visit day by alternating land and vessel groups.
+Cost for 100 students/chaperones, $3,000.

-During this four-hour program, students take part in a 2-hour educational sail aboard the authentically restored
+During this four-hour program, students take part in an educational sail aboard the authentically restored

 1928 oyster schooner A.J.
 Meerwald, New Jersey’s official Tall Ship.
 After donning life vests and learning